When to Move to the Suburbs: Why More & More People are Moving Pre-Kids

 From the city to their perfect suburb

-The couple moved in 2014, got married the following summer and welcomed their daughter Vivi in 2016.
-Now, they’re solidly settled and can’t imagine being anywhere else.
+The couple moved in 2014, tied the knot the following summer, and welcomed their daughter Vivi in 2016.
+Now, they are firmly settled and can’t envision living anywhere else.
 “Vivi loves it here,” Elizabeth says.
-“There are a million kids—and even the neighbors with adult kids are so engaged with her and with the other neighbors’ kids.
-She’s growing up with this extended family of neighbors and we’re thrilled.”
+“There are so many kids around.
+She’s growing up in this extended family of neighbors, and we couldn’t be happier.”

 Weekenders turned full-timers

-“We thought, ‘why are we in the city still?
-We’re always out here.’”
-A few weeks later, Anna and her husband started their search and, about a year later, landed in the trendy Long Island suburb full-time.
-“Our mortgage is, literally, $15 less per month than our rent—and that didn’t even include parking.
-So that was another pro.”
+“We thought, ‘Why are we still in the city when we’re constantly out here?'”
+A few weeks later, Anna and her husband embarked on their search, and approximately a year later, they made Sea Cliff their full-time residence.
+“We laugh -, our mortgage is $15 less per month than our previous rent, which didn’t even include parking.
+So that was another advantage.”

 That, though, is just the beginning—because these couples are far from alone.
-Thirty-eight percent of millennials now live in the suburbs, versus 37% who live in the city.
-Among millennial homeowners, the number in suburbia rises to 41%.
-And with more and more millennials postponing parenthood, it’s no surprise they’re coming to the ‘burbs without kids.
+Nearly half of millennials plan to buy in the suburbs.
+And when considering how, why, and when to move to the suburbs, more and more millennials are postponing parenthood, it’s no surprise they’re coming to the ‘burbs without kids.

 Why couples are making the leap pre-kids